Q: What is Amazon Chime?

 All Amazon Chime user information, such as chat messages, contacts, calendar, and meeting recordings, is stored in the Northern Virginia AWS region, where the Amazon Chime service is hosted.

-Q. To improve meeting connections, in which AWS regions does the Amazon Chime Meetings Application and SDK connect to?
+Q. To improve meeting connections, in which AWS regions does the Amazon Chime Meetings Application connect to?

-To improve your meeting experience, Amazon Chime Meetings Application and SDK meetings can connect to meetings in different AWS regions, which is where the participants send their audio and video.
+To improve your meeting experience, the Amazon Chime Meetings Application can connect to meetings in different AWS regions, which is where the participants send their audio and video.
 Customers can choose to have their meetings in one or more of the available AWS regions.
 Separately, participants can join any meeting in any country where Amazon Chime is supported via the Internet.

 Note: No Amazon Chime user information is being stored in the above regions, except for the Northern Virginia region.
 Please see the previous FAQ for additional details.